lia-mason/SeetGeek/README.md

 - There are short answers at the bottom of that file, add stuff to it if necessary.

 Thanks :)

+Use following commands to get the tag name (only one person) :

+while in master branch, open terminal and type:

+  git tag v0.0.4

+  git push --tags

+submit the tag name : v0.0.4 to ONQ and the pull request links for each member.

 # SeetGeek